Rooster212/static-hosting/README.md

 ![cert store image](awscertstore-createrecord.png?raw=true)

 I think this step is manual for security reasons.
-But by verifying the domain with Route53 via Certificate Manager, I was able to create subdomain certificates without issues.
+But by verifying the domain with Route53 via Certificate Manager, I was able to create subdomain certificates without having to do the validation again (there is still a propagation/verification time though which is worth bearing in mind, it only took 2-3 minutes in my case)

 # Deploy